okfde/froide/docs/gettingstarted.rst

 - Search Indexing: Updates to database objects are indexed in the background
 - Email Sending: When an action triggers an email, it's sent in the background
-- Denormalized Counts on database objects
+- Denormalized counts on database objects

 Celery also takes the role of `cron` and handles periodic tasks.
 These are setup in the `CELERYBEAT_SCHEDULE` setting.